Pelvic Mesh Repair in Northern New Jersey

 This surgery requires an expert set of skills, however, it can be done safely with the proper surgeon.
 Dr. Ali Ghomi believes it can be done safely with few complications and high relief of symptoms.
 Complete removal of the mesh may be possible if the mesh was originally placed from a completely transvaginal approach.

 Your surgeon will talk to you and weigh the risks and benefits with your specific case.

 Schedule a Consultation for Pelvic Mesh Repair in Northern Jersey

 You don’t have to live with pelvic mesh issues.
 These symptoms can impact your quality of life, and many women are getting the relief that they deserve.
-Call Dr. Ali Ghomi at (862) 657-3150 to learn more about pelvic mesh repair or removal today.
+Dr. Ali Ghomi provides pelvic mesh repair and removal at his urogynecology office in North Jersey.
+To schedule a consultation, please call (862) 657-3150 or request an appointment through our secure online form.